contains the active ingredient fentanyl

 When you must not use it

-other than 12 micrograms/hour transdermal patch if you have never had opioid analgesics for pain relief.
+at a starting dose greater than 25 micrograms/hour if you have never had opioid analgesics

 Before you start to take it

 Tell your doctor if you have any allergies to any other medicines, foods, preservatives